 I was accepted into the master’s social work program at the University of Denver and graduated among the top of my class.

-While working on my master’s degree, I worked lost at an agency that focused on behavior counseling with adults with developmental disabilities and interned at another agency for substance use and family counseling.
+While working on my master’s degree, I worked at an agency that focused on behavior counseling with adults with developmental disabilities and interned at another agency for substance use and family counseling.

 These experiences fed my desire to help people help themselves.